lindamhalla/academic-kickstart/content/home/contact.md

 # Order that this section will appear in.
 weight = 70

-# Automatically link email and phone?
+# Automatically link email and phone
 autolink = true

 # Email form provider